 - Slime & Playdough

 The Mt Eliza Environment Team (MEET) is a student organisation that meet on a regular basis to discuss and organise various ways in which we can care for our environment (and encourage others to do the same).
-There are 2 representatives from each class from Grades 3-6 that are chosen by their fellow students and their teachers.
+There are 2 representatives from each class from Years 3-6 that are chosen by their fellow students and their teachers.
 The MEET Team oversee recycling, ways in which we can conserve energy and ‘Nude Food’ lunches where students are encouraged to bring their lunch and playlunch in containers – with no paper or plastic wrapping.
 Senior MEET representatives are given the opportunity to participate in the Dolphin Research Institute Ambassadors ‘I Sea, I Care’ program which aims to develop leadership in students around marine environmental issues.

 Mt Eliza Primary School offers a user-pays program in Instrumental Music.
 These sessions are run for half an hour during the school day and are run in small groups or individually.
 Steph Born teaches guitar, keyboard, rock band and singing.
 Concerts are held at the end of the year for parents to attend and individual children also perform at assemblies and in music classes.